notlimey/cra-template-srt/README.md

 `Title` The title of the website.
 You don't have to set the title each time, you can just set a `DefaultTitle` in the DefaultHelemet file. <br />
 `Description` The description of the website.
 You don't have to set the description each time, you can just set a `DefaultDescription` in the DefaultHelemet file.<br />
 `SubTitle` is the subtitle E.g 'Title | SubTitle'<br />
-`MetaImage` The image which is shown when the website appears in a search
+`MetaImage` The image which is shown when the website appears in a search<br />

+### Parameters inside the DefaultHelmet.tsx file
+`DefaultTitle` is the default title of the website so you don't need to set the title on every page. <br />
+`DefaultDescription` is the default description of the website so you don't need to set the description on every page. <br />
+`ThemeColor` is the theme color of the website.
+The default is #000000